 How I know that?
 Because I am guilty!

-Since my husband works from home some of the time (and I do too), I realized that I don’t always adjust my work schedule to accommodate his being home.
+My husband works from home some of the time (as I do), and recently, I realized I don’t adjust my work schedule to accommodate him when he’s home.

-I’ll be holed up in the study most of the day; come out for lunch and other short breaks but essentially my day remains the same.
-And since my husband is busy, it seems okay.
+I’ll be holed up in the study most of the day; only come out for lunch and quick breaks.
+Since my husband is busy, it seems okay.

 But a few weeks ago, I did something different.